 Fuelling Britain’s Future

-Cambridge Econometrics, building on the success of the award-winning report Fuelling Europe’s Future, has undertaken a research project to assess the economic impact of decarbonising cars and vans in the UK.
+We have undertaken research to assess the economic impact of decarbonising cars and vans in the UK.
 The project was commissioned by the European Climate Foundation and was informed by a core working group of experts in the motor vehicles industry as well as other interested stakeholders.
-The report "Fuelling Britain's Future" considers the economic impact of a series of forward looking scenarios that encompass alternative visions of Europe's future vehicle fleet.
+The report “Fuelling Britain’s Future” considers the economic impact of a series of forward looking scenarios that encompass alternative visions of Europe’s future vehicle fleet.